 1963 Topps is one of the most popular products from that era and houses one of the important Lou Brock cards.
 Many collectors like the design, photography, and sharp colors found on these cards.
 The set also features some great rookie cards, such as Willie Stargell and Pete Rose.
 This Brock card is found in the short-printed high numbers, making it harder to find and more desirable with vintage collectors.

-2001 Topps Archives was a product the company put out during their 50th year as a baseball card manufacturer.
+2001 Topps Archives was a product the company put out during its 50th year as a baseball card manufacturer.
 The set features reprinted rookie and final cards for hundreds of popular players whose careers overlapped with the Topps era.
 Boxes of Archives also offer autographs of many of the players in the set.
 The signed cards were tiered into several rarity groups and Lou Brock's autograph actually appears in the toughest group of signers in the set.
 While Lou Brock's autograph is generally an affordable option for collectors looking for HOF signatures, this card is easily his toughest, most sought-after, high-end autograph.

 In addition to the base sets, Topps had some really popular inserts in their 1960s and 1970s releases.
 From posters to iron-ons, Topps offered collectors many different options beyond their standard sets.
 While a majority of the more popular insert products appeared in the early parts of Brock's career, before he gained the notoriety to be included in the smaller, star-based sets, he did make the cut on several during the 1970s.
 One of the more popular Lou Brock inserts is his 1974 Deckle Edge card.
 These cards are scarce and in high demand, especially given the challenges of finding copies in good condition.
-The Brock card is one of many Hall of Famers included in the set and highly-graded copies of this card can be very expensive.
+The Brock card is one of many Hall of Famers included in the set and high-grade copies can be very expensive.